 I would stick to using a more basic type of cranberry sauce, the very fancy kind with port and other additions are going to add a slightly odd tang to proceedings.
 A hint of citrus such as lemon or orange would however be welcome.

 This is a great way to use up Christmas shortbreads but nearly any other biscuit would work for the base and the garnish.
-I am a massive fan of a gingernut.
+My recipe for ginger biscuits would work perfectly.
 I would reduce or omit the butter for the base if using a cream filled biscuit.

 100g Shortbread or other biscuit